nmaguiar/openaf-docs/docs/reference/scope.md

 __getEnvsDef(aEnv, aVar, aDefault, isJson) : Object__

 ````
 Given an environment variable aEnv name will check if a value is provided and return it if so.
 Otherwise it will check the value of aVar and return it if defined.
 If aVar is also not defined it will return aDefault.
-Optionally if isJson=true the value of the provided aEnv will be parsed from JSON.
+Optionally if isJson=true the value of the provided aEnv will be parsed from JSON or SLON.
 ````
 ### getFromZip